ArijMekki/Open-Source-SAST/README.md

 - [A hands-on introduction to static code analysis](https://deepsource.io/blog/introduction-static-code-analysis/)
 # Open Source SAST tools
 ## Semgrep
-### what is Semgrep?
+### What is Semgrep?
 ![This is an image](https://raw.githubusercontent.com/returntocorp/semgrep/develop/semgrep.svg)
 - Semgrep is a fast, open-source, static analysis tool for finding bugs and enforcing code standards at editor, commit, and CI time.
-Get started →
 - Semgrep analyzes code locally on the computer or in the build environment: code is never uploaded.
 - Semgrep supports 20+ languages [Link](https://semgrep.dev/docs/).